[?] Subscribe To This Site

 And for every 20 mmHg increase in systolic pressure (the first number in your blood pressure reading) or 10 mmHg increase in diastolic pressure (the second number), your risk doubles again.

-blood pressure diet You know that a diet of butter, bacon, burgers and processed foods puts you on a fast track to a heart attack, but it also increases your risk of a stroke, which is also caused by narrowed arteries - in this case blood vessels that feed the brain.
+But at the same time such diet increases your risk of a stroke, which is also caused by narrowed arteries - in this case blood vessels that feed the brain.

-Since the underlying problems are similar, so are the solutions, like not smoking, doing more exercise, losing weight and, of course, changing your diet, all of which can help control or reduce high blood pressure, considered the leading modifiable risk factor for stroke.
+Since the underlying problems are similar, so are the solutions - not smoking, doing more exercise, losing weight and, of course, changing your diet, all of which can help control or reduce high blood pressure, considered the leading modifiable risk factor for stroke.

 Of course, as with heart disease, there are contributing factors for stroke over which you have no control, such as age, gender and race.
 So, it makes sense to act on the ones you can influence, doesn't it?